-Organic SEO (Search engine Optimisation) refers to methods used to gain a high placement (or ranking) on a search engine results page in unpaid, algorithm-driven search results produced by search engines such as Google and Bing.
+Organic SEO (Search engine Optimisation) is the use of methods used to gain a high placement (or ranking) on a search engine results page in unpaid, algorithm-driven search results produced by search engines such as Google and Bing.

 Organic SEO helps you to strengthen the pages and articles on your website, making them more relevant to what users are searching for.